chrismaille/cookietop/README.md

 ```

-After create new code on test project, update the code from this
+After developing on test project, update the code correspondingly in
-repository according, and then use the following command to test
+this project, and then, use the following command to test everything:
-everything:

 ```shell
 # Run all CI tests for